There are a number of different types of literature review. Common types include:

-A literature review can be defined as follows:
+A literature review can be defined as:

 A critical summary and assessment of the range of existing materials dealing with knowledge and understanding in a given field … Its purpose is to locate the research project, to form its context or background, and to provide insights into previous work

-(The SAGE Dictionary of Social Research Methods 2006)
+(The SAGE Dictionary of Social Research Methods, 2006)

 Common goals include: